Support and Resistance Trading Guide

 How To Trade Support and Resistance Levels

+Since we understand that all support and resistance levels can break, how do we take a trade from the level?
 Remember, support and resistance zones are market reference points that allow you to have some structure to your trading decisions at locations where there is potential for price movement.

 You don’t have to trade support and resistance zones to get the benefit of them.

-Seeing how price reacts to this points can be just as valuable depending on your trading strategy.
+Seeing how price reacts to these points can be just as valuable depending on your trading strategy.
 Once you’ve determined support and resistance zones that you will keep an eye on, the next stage is to watch for signs that the level will either hold or fail.

 Support and Resistance Holding Or Failing